 Are you in the same situation?

 If so, this post was written for you.
-To help you move forward in a less haphazard, more confident way, we’ve compiled a list of the top 10 things you need to keep in mind as you build out your contact center.
+To help you move forward in a less haphazard, more confident way, we’ve compiled a list of the top 10 things you need to keep in mind as you build out your contact center at your startup.

 Top 10 Things to Consider When Scaling Your Customer Service Team